 Note: The D43-F1 variant comes equipped with 8-watt speakers whereas all the others come with 10-watt speakers.

 The Vizio D-Series 4k 2018 is a good low-mid-range 4k TV with a few minor flaws.
+See our recommendations for the best cheap TVs.

 The Vizio E Series 2018 is a bit better than the Vizio D Series 4k 2018.
 The Vizio E Series has a local dimming feature, although it isn't very effective.
 The E series has an optional Black Frame Insertion feature that can help clear up motion.
 The E series also supports Dolby Vision, which doesn't add much but is a nice extra.
 The Vizio D Series 4k 2018 has wider viewing angles, good if you have a large seating area.